Pierre-Louis789/sports-voyagers1/README.md

 ## 🧠 User experience (UX)

 SportsVoyager was designed to deliver an emotionally engaging and intuitive experience for football fans planning match weekend escapes.
-The layout, content, and navigation were shaped for user goals, ensuring the site feels both editorial and practical for the UX to be as easy as possible to navigate.
+The layout, content, and navigation were shaped for user goals, ensuring the site feels both editorial and practical for the UX and to be as easy as possible to navigate.

-🔍 User Stories
+👥 User Stories

-### 🧭 First-Time Visitor Goals

-a.
-As a first-time visitor, I want to instantly understand the purpose of the site so I can decide whether to explore further.
+As a site visitor, I want to:

+- 🧭 Understand what the site offers quickly, so I can decide if it’s relevant to me.
-b.
-As a first-time visitor, I want to easily navigate the homepage and trip listings to find destinations that interest me.

-c.
-As a first-time visitor, I want to read testimonials and check social media links to gauge trust and community presence.

-### 🔁 Returning Visitor Goals

-a.
-As a returning visitor, I want to quickly find new destinations or updated match preview.

-b.
-As a returning visitor, I want to locate the contact form to ask questions or suggest destinations.

-c.
-As a returning visitor, I want to explore community features like fan reviews or curated travel tips.

-### 🔄 Frequent User Goals

-a.
-As a frequent user, I want to check for newly added cities or matchday packages.

-b.
-As a frequent user, I want to explore deeper editorial content like fan testimonials and travel tips to enrich my experience.

-c.
-As a frequent user, I want to use the site as a planning tool for future trips, comparing cities and match schedules.
+- 🏄‍♂️ Explore destinations, so I can find places that match my interests.
+- 📱 Use the site easily on mobile, so I can browse on the go.
+- 🎯 Access clear navigation and CTAs, so I can move through the site without confusion.
+- 🧠 Experience good contrast and keyboard accessibility, so I can use the site regardless of ability.

 ---